Cubs vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert will look for his eighth straight game with a hit in this contest.
-In his last 10 games he is batting .314 with three doubles, a triple, two home runs, two walks and six RBI.
+- Robert will look for his ninth straight game with a hit in this contest.
+During his last 10 outings he is batting .306 with two doubles, a triple, three home runs, two walks and six RBI.

 Robert Recent Games